 Smoking remains the leading cause of preventable death and disease in the United States, killing more than 480,000 Americans each year.
 Smoking is responsible for nearly 1 out of every 5 deaths.
 Smoking causes immediate damage to the body, harms every organ system, and leads to disease and disability.
 For every smoking-related death, at least 30 Americans live with a smoking-related illness.

-The prevalence of smoking among people living with HIV remains between 2- and 3-fold higher than that of the general population and this high prevalence has profound health implications.
+The prevalence of smoking among people with HIV remains between 2- and 3-fold higher than that of the general population and this high prevalence has profound health implications.
 Research shows that the harmful effects of smoking are greatly magnified even when HIV appears to be under control through the use of antiretroviral medications.
-Those people living with HIV who smoke may have less success with HIV drug therapy; may be more likely to experience side effects of HIV medications; may have lower CD4 counts; may have a greater chance of developing opportunistic infections; and we may see higher rates of HIV transmission among them.
+People with HIV who smoke may have less success with HIV drug therapy.

-This 2-page fact sheet outlines the research related to people living with HIV who smoke.
-See also the related Curriculum.
+This 2-page fact sheet outlines the research related to people with HIV who smoke.